Introduction

 The Dublin Core Metadata Element Set is a widely adopted set of generic metadata elements for describing resources.
 DataCite Metadata Schema is an extension of this.
 These metadata can be expressed in different computer languages, including XML and JSON, enabling other services to process them.

 There are also disciplinary metadata standards for specific types of data.
 These are often used by data repositories and data centres in the relevant fields.
-As we have seen, the Data Documentation Initiative (DDI) is an international standard for describing social science data and research objects.
+For example, the Data Documentation Initiative (DDI) is an international standard for describing social science data and research objects.

 For more information about metadata standards, visit the Metadata Standards Directory, a community-maintained directory hosted by the Research Data Alliance.